NG235/leaf/README.md

 # Leaf
-Leaf is a small C program that has many built in functions across multiple categories.
+Leaf is a small C++ progaam wiht built in functions spanning multiple categories and topics.

 ---